spairet/nip/README.md

-# YAP
+# NIP
-Yaml-like Advanced Parser
+Nice Iterable Parser

 ### Main features:
-1. Simple @yap wrapper to register class or fucntion for auto constructing python object by config
+1. Simple @nip wrapper to register class or fucntion for auto constructing python object by config
 2. Simple Access to config elements (e.g. config['model']) and partial config loading.
 3. Any config element can be converted to simple python dicts and lists with to_python() method.
 4. Config iterators: you are able to write iterable variables in config (e.g. path: @ ['/first', '/second', '/third']) and as a result you will get an iterator over this configs or even constructed objects (using parse or load method correspondingly).
 5. Module wrapping.
-With @yap you can automatically wrap everything under module.
+With @nip you can automatically wrap everything under module.

 ### Examples